storesafe/cordova-sqlite-storage/README.md

 - Problem with Android 4.4.
 - Issue buiding with Android SDK < 16
 - For iOS version: There is a memory leak if you use this version with background processing disabled.
 As a workaround, the iOS version has background processing enabled by default.
+- Background processing is not implemented for WP version.

 ## Other limitations